psdesilva/trash-or-treasure/README.md

 This project was not created for commercial purposes, only for me to develop my React and CSS skills.
 This was my first attempt at using Next.js and I thoroughly enjoyed the developer experience coupled with the smooth CI/CD of hosting via Vercel!

-For any further information, contact me at <prnkdslv@gmail.com>.
+You can contact me at <prnkdslv@gmail.com>.
 Thanks for reading!